“Buy Now, Pay Later” Solar Tricks And Traps

 You can have solar installed on your home with a Buy Now, Pay Later (BNPL) “0% interest payment plan” and pay nothing up-front – but should you?

-Australia’s solar rebate, which is actually a point-of-sale discount, is still really generous.
-However, it can remain challenging to find the cash needed to buy a power bill-busting solar system.
+Australia’s long-running solar rebate, and the home battery rebate starting in July 2025 are actually point-of-sale discounts and are really generous.
+However, it can remain challenging to find the cash needed to buy a power bill-busting solar system, energy storage or other home electrification products.

 In recent years, “Buy Now, Pay Later” (BNPL) finance has sprung up everywhere and proved to be a pretty popular way of getting solar panels installed without having to find the cash upfront.

 BNPL providers enter into arrangements with solar retailers, who then offer a “0% interest payment plan” in their marketing and during the sales process.
-When a customer expresses an interest, there’s a pretty quick (and IMO, at times slack) pre-approval process by the BNPL provider that can take just minutes.
-Once pre-approved, you’re good to go.
+When a customer expresses an interest, there’s been a pretty quick (and IMO, at times slack) pre-approval process by the BNPL provider that can take just minutes.
+Once pre-approved, you were good to go.

 Aside from paying off the system over 6 months to 60 months depending on the arrangement, there’s usually only a monthly account keeping fee (e.g. $1.50 a week).
 And, of course, late fees if you should miss a payment – but these are often capped.